JakeTheRabbit/HAGR/teros-12/Readme.md

 Assumming you have mqtt setup in Home Assistant add this to your configuration.yaml file.
 Ive got two of the chinese ones and one of the Teros 12s.

 state_topic must match watch you've configured in the esp32 .ino file when you flash the esp32.
+These need to be different for each device otherwise mqttt doesn't like it.

 ```
 mqtt: